 - Visit the Colony House Museum phone 907-745-1935, a restored example of one of the original homes of the Matanuska Valley Colonists.
 The restored Colony Inn, also on East Elmwood Avenue, was originally a teachers’ dormitory for the Matanuska Colony project in the 1930s.

-- Rent a pedal boat, rowboat or canoe at Kepler Park.
+- Rent a canoe at Matanuska Lakes State Recreation Park.

 - Knik Glacier Tours, 10 miles south via the Old Glenn then 8.4 miles up Knik River Road, transports visitors to the face of Knik Glacier.